NoahGav/oxide-lang/README.md

 I just realized that there was a project called "oxide-lang" that was a scripting language inspired by rust.
 This project has nothing to do with that other than having the same name (tbh, it's a fairly generic rust related name).

+# Changes

+### 1. Gc Field Access Propagte Error

+Accessing a field on the Gc type should propagate the error upwards.
+This way you don't have to handle the (unlikely) error every time.